social-research/sna-workshop-health/README.md

 ## Software

 We will use **R** to write and run code.
 If you already have **R and RStudio** installed on your machine:

 1. Clone/download this repository on your computer by clicking on the green `Code` button above.
 2. Open the `.Rmd` file from the cloned repository in RStudio.

-If you do not have access to or any experience with RStudio, you can simply open the .html file in your browser and follow along.
+If you do not have access to or any experience with RStudio, still download the files, then simply open the .html file in your browser and follow along.

 ## Further Resources